cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-If for some reason you cannot simply just "traverse the rows", there are two other common patterns.
+If for some reason you cannot simply "traverse the rows", there are two other common patterns.

 ### Padding
-If you've ever worked with any image processing pipeline or CNNs in your day, this kind of padding is precisely the same concept.
-If you've ever worked with non-power of twos in deep learning at all, I'm sure you have padded your weights or inputs because power of twos are nicer to the kernels.
+If you've ever worked with an image processing pipeline or CNNs, this kind of padding is precisely the same concept.
+If you've ever worked with non-power-of-two shapes in deep learning, I'm sure you've padded your weights or inputs because powers of two are nicer to the kernels.

-Funnily enough, with SMEM padding, we often try to break these power of two symmetries to improve our bank access patterns.
+Funnily enough, with SMEM padding we often try to *break* these power-of-two symmetries to improve our bank access patterns.

-Going back to our example, the reason we end up with bank conflicts is because our row stride is a multiple of our 32, 4-byte bank cycle.
+Going back to our example, the reason we end up with bank conflicts is that our row stride is a multiple of our 32-bank, 4-byte cycle.
 Every address separated by 128 bytes maps to the same bank.
-So, a column-major bank access pattern for a 32x32 float array is an absolute death sentence.
+So a column-major access pattern for a 32x32 float array is an absolute death sentence.
 This wouldn't be any better for 32x64, 32x96, or 32x1024 float arrays either, because the column width in each case is a multiple of 128 bytes.

-We can break this 128-byte stride pattern simply by padding each row here with an extra float.
+We can break this 128-byte stride pattern simply by padding each row with an extra float.
 So instead of 32x32, we now force our SMEM to have shape 32x33.
-Our SMEM chunk now occupies 32 more bytes with one dummy float per row, but our column access pattern no longer suffers from bank conflicts.
+Our SMEM chunk occupies 32 more bytes with one dummy float per row, but our column access pattern no longer suffers from bank conflicts.
 If we look at our column access pattern from before, at `j=0`, thread 0 still accesses (0, 0), thread 1 still accesses (1, 0), ..., and thread 31 still accesses (31, 0).
-But each row stride is now "33" banks apart, so thread 0 accesses memory address 0, but thread 1 now accesses address 33, not 32.
+But each row stride is now "33" banks apart, so thread 0 accesses memory address 0, while thread 1 now accesses address 33, not 32.
 So in one cycle, thread 0 accesses bank 0, thread 1 accesses bank 1, ..., and thread 31 accesses bank 31.
-The next iteration, we shift by 1 bank where thread 0 accesses bank 1 and thread 1 accesses bank 2.
+On the next iteration, we shift by 1 bank, where thread 0 accesses bank 1 and thread 1 accesses bank 2.
 We are now conflict-free, at the expense of 32 "empty" floats.

 When you aren't constrained by SMEM limits, padding is often a very simple and worthwhile tradeoff.
-It's easy to implement, as long as you make sure you match your strides correctly and load and write from SMEM following your new padding rules.
-However, if you're dealing with complex memory access patterns, different data types (a long is 2 banks wide, 2 halfs fit in one bank), then padding might be too complicated or completely insufficient for your use case.
+It's easy to implement as long as you match your strides correctly and load/write from SMEM following your new padding rules.
+However, if you're dealing with complex memory access patterns or different data types (a long is 2 banks wide, 2 halfs fit in one bank), padding might be too complicated or completely insufficient for your use case.

 ### Swizzling
-This is precisely the problem for FA2.
-We have some copy atom- and MMA-specific read/write access patterns and we are working with 16-bit halfs, which make padding unattractive if not impossible.
+This is precisely the problem in FA2.
+We have some copy-atom- and MMA-specific read/write access patterns and we're working with 16-bit halfs, which make padding unattractive if not impossible.
 Swizzling comes to the rescue.

 Swizzling is your answer to the brilliant thought: "what if our access patterns magically happened to use different banks?"
 Using some bit magic, swizzling rearranges the mapping of data elements in shared memory to avoid bank conflicts.

 Back to our example.
-For our column access pattern of the 32x32 array, we "reinterpret" our SMEM so that address 0 is bank N, address 32 is bank 1, ..., and address 31*32 is bank 31.
+For our column access pattern on the 32x32 array, we "reinterpret" our SMEM so that address 0 is bank 0, address 32 is bank 1, ..., and address 31*32 is bank 31.
 It's a scrambler (or swizzler, if you will) that maps your (i, j) to a true address under the hood such that your bank conflicts magically disappear.
-Before each write and read to SMEM, we swizzle the incoming access (i, j) and translate it to a physical address or vice versa, so that even though we think we're writing (1, 3) to memory location $32\cdot 1 + c$, we're actually writing it to some swizzled address under the hood.
-The writer and consumer is none the wiser.
+Before each write and read to SMEM, we swizzle the incoming access (i, j) and translate it to a physical address (or vice versa), so that even though we think we're writing (1, 3) to memory location $32\cdot 1 + 3$, we're actually writing it to some swizzled address under the hood.
+The writer and consumer are none the wiser.
 As long as it writes (1, 3) and gets back the same (1, 3), it doesn't care.

-> Think about it like a valet attendant.
-You give your keys to the guy up front, he parks it for you somewhere randomly in the garage.
+> Think of it like a valet attendant.
+You give your keys to the guy up front, and he parks your car somewhere in the garage.
 When you come back from your day of disappointing your family, you simply ask for your car back.
-They fetch your car, you get in, and you leave.
-You don't care whether it was on floor 1 or floor 9001, you just care that you got your car back.
+They fetch it, you get in, and you leave.
+You don't care whether it was on floor 1 or floor 9001--you just care that you got your car back.

-There are likely an infinite amount of ways of scrambling addresses, but we have to meet a few criteria:
+There are likely an infinite number of ways to scramble addresses, but we have to meet a few criteria:
 1. Addresses or indices must have a 1-1 mapping.
 Each (i, j) has to have a unique physical location in memory.
 2. It must be fast and deterministic.
-3. If you are reading or writing N-bytes, then those N-bytes still have to be contiguous in memory.
+3. If you are reading or writing N bytes, those N bytes still have to be contiguous in memory.
 Your data might be fp16, but you might be reading 8 fp16s at once.
 Those 128 bits/addresses must still be contiguous in the swizzled domain.
 Even though you could technically split those 128 bits into 4-byte bank chunks and distribute them throughout memory, the logic becomes way more convoluted and you likely lose vectorization or cache performance.

 Swizzling accomplishes this with a bit of clever bit arithmetic.
 It uses the XOR operation, which satisfies the three conditions above in the following way:
 1. `a xor b` is bijective.
-For any `a xor b`, changing either a or b changes the output.
+For any `a xor b`, changing either `a` or `b` changes the output.
-2. XOR bit instructions are as fast as you can get and is fully deterministic.
-Also XOR preserves the cardinality, so any a and b of n-bits cannot give an output greater than n-bits.
+2. XOR bit instructions are as fast as you can get and are fully deterministic.
+XOR also preserves cardinality, so any a and b of n-bits cannot give an output greater than n-bits.
 3. We can ignore the LSB bits that hold the contiguous chunks and XOR the "contiguous addresses" on top.
-For example, if we are loading 8 fp16s, we can treat bytes 0-15 as address 0, since we are copying those bytes in one go.
+For example, if we're loading 8 fp16s, we can treat bytes 0-15 as address 0, since we copy those bytes in one go.

 | Input A | Input B | Output (A ⊕ B) |
 | :---: | :---: | :---: |